-Our achievements wouldn’t be possible without the invaluable support of our corporate partners.
-The Foundation greatly appreciates the innovative and varied ways our partners help us work towards ending avoidable blindness.
+Our achievements wouldn’t be possible without the invaluable support of corporate Australia.

 Corporate Traveller offers a range of specialised business travel solutions and corporate travel management services to make your travel faster, cheaper and greener.
 Our industry and group specialisation means clients receive expert advice and service that is tailored to suit their needs.

 Corporate Traveller provides support to The Fred Hollows Foundation as a travel provider, but also through a partnership that involves staff giving, hosting events, and participation in Coastrek.

 We're moving people into parts of the planet that are not on the tourist track.
 Our itineraries are never straightforward.
 We need somebody backing us up with our travel.
 Thankfully we've got a really strong partner.

 - Brian Doolan, CEO The Fred Hollows Foundation

 The Footprints Network is an alliance of e-commerce business making a difference with a solution that supports community development programs around the world.
 By enabling customers of online businesses to make micro-donations to sustainable projects at the point of purchase.

 Travel Insurance Direct and World Nomads, both part of the World Nomads group and business partners of The Footprints Network, provide simple and flexible insurance when things go wrong for the millions of Australians adventuring overseas.

 Customers of Travel Insurance Direct and World Nomads have collectively raised almost half a million dollars through micro-donations to fund The Foundation’s sight-restoring projects in places such as Nepal, Cambodia and here in Australia.